Wazzabeee/folium_trees_open_data/README.md

 - Heat map with a draggable legend
 - Choropleth map of tree density by department

+More informations on the visualizations and the idea behind this project here : https://pub.towardsai.net/identify-green-spaces-in-your-city-with-folium-and-open-data-524f1143528c

 ---
 ## Fast Marker Cluster
 <img src="viz/markers.gif"/>